dyng/ctrlsf.vim/README.md

 - Search and display result in a user-friendly view with adjustable context.

-- Works in both asynchronous (for Vim 8.0+) and synchronous (for old version of Vim) manner.
+- Works in both asynchronous (for Vim 8.0+) and synchronous (for older version of Vim) manner.

 - Edit mode which is incredible useful when you are doing project-wide refactoring.
 (Inspired by [vim-ags][6])